udvibin/Spotify-Thingy/README.md

 ## Log Format

-[2026-01-31 13:00:00 IST] 5 songs added: Song1 by Artist1, Song2 by Artist2 (+3 more) | Issues: 4 Apple links failed
+Every run writes exactly one summary line (the log doubles as a heartbeat, and the resulting commit keeps GitHub from auto-disabling the schedule):

-When no new songs but issues exist:
+[2026-06-10 13:00:00 IST] 5 songs added: Song1 by Artist1, Song2 by Artist2 (+3 more) | Issues: 4 Apple links failed

-[2026-01-31 13:00:00 IST] No new songs added | 4 Apple links failed
+[2026-06-10 13:00:00 IST] No new songs added (all found songs already in playlist).

-Silent (no log entry) when nothing to add and no issues.
+Cached Apple failures are skipped silently and do not count toward "Issues".
+Entries older than 90 days are pruned at the start of each run.

 ## Directory Structure